 You must maintain the cold chain until it is finally prepared for food.
 Remember to pack a thermal bag when shopping for fish in warm weather.

-- Rinse the file in cold water.
-Feel then with your fingers if you feel some bones on the flesh.
+- Rinse your salmon filet in cold water and pat dry.
+Freeze it for 24 hours minimum.
+Thaw it in the fridge.
+Brush with your fingers on top of the file and remove bones if you feel any.
 Pick the bones out with your fingers or tweezers.

-- After curing wipe away the salt and spices.
-You can rinse it and pat it dry with some paper towel.
+- After curing, wipe away the salt and spices.
+You can rinse it and pat it dry with a paper towel.
+Slice the flesh thinly without the skin.

 Do you need to freeze your salmon before curing?